 - Preview and complete the merge.
 You can preview each copy of the document before you print the whole set.

 You use commands on the Mailings tab to perform a mail merge.

-Important If you plan to use custom contact fields with the Contacts list in Microsoft Outlook or if you plan to use a Public Folders Contacts folder, you must begin the mail merge process in Outlook.
+Important If you plan to use custom contact fields with the Contacts list in Microsoft Office Outlook, you must begin the mail merge process in Outlook.

 Set up the main document

 A blank document opens by default.
 Leave it open.
 If you close it, the commands in the next step are not available.

 - On the Mailings tab, in the Start Mail Merge group, click Start Mail Merge.

 - Click Letters.

 You can also use mail merge to create: